altperfect/intrigue/README.md

 ## Overview

-During security testing, you might end up with a large list of URLs compiled with crawlers or tools like waybackurls.
-Manually reviewing all these URLs is time-consuming.
-This tool helps prioritize the most potentially vulnerable or interesting URLs for security testing.
+During security testing, you often end up with a massive list of URLs from crawlers or tools like waybackurls.
+Manually reviewing all of them is tedious and slow.
+This tool uses machine learning to highlight the most interesting and potentially vulnerable URLs — so you can focus on what actually matters.

 The tool uses machine learning to:
 1. Analyze URL patterns